infraspecdev/infraspec.dev/content/blog/terragrunt-envs-management.md

 ## Wrapping Up

-Terragrunt goes beyond just making Terraform easier, it’s about scaling your infrastructure management without the hassle.
+Terragrunt goes beyond just making Terraform easier, it’s about scaling your infrastructure management without much hassle.
 It keeps your configurations DRY, handles dependencies, and automates workflows, so you don’t have to worry about misconfigurations or tedious manual updates.
 If you’re frustrated with managing repetitive Terraform code across multiple environments, Terragrunt might just be the tool that simplifies your workflow and brings order to your infrastructure management.
 Give it a try; it’s been a game-changer for me, and it could be for you too.